-Outreach - ICAHN 1-7 will

-English and Spanish languages.
+Recruitment - Formal recruitment of prospective students with disabilities and those who are English language learners (ELLs) begins each year on December 1st.
+ICAHN 1-7 advertises an open registration process in the English and Spanish languages.
 If they choose, families of these students can meet with ICAHN 1-7 staff members and review the expectations of the school.
 ICAHN 1-7 maintains a policy of equitable admissions access to all students in every phase of its admissions process.
 ICAHN 1-7 shall not discriminate against any student based on race, ethnicity, national origin, gender, or disability or for any other basis that would be unlawful for a public school.
 Icahn 1-7 shall be open to any child who is eligible under the laws of New York State for admission to a public school, and ICAHN 1-7 shall ensure compliance with all applicable anti-discrimination laws governing public schools, including Title VI of the Civil Rights Act and Paragraph 2854 (2) of the New York Education Law, governing admission to a charter school.
 New students will be admitted each year without regard to prior measures of achievement or aptitude, athletic ability, disability, handicapped condition, ethnicity, race, creed, gender, national origin, religion, or ancestry.
 Interested families will submit applications during the period between December 1st and April 1st, at which point students will be accepted.
-If the number of applicants to ICAHN 1 - 7 exceeds capacity, a lottery or a random selection process will be conducted.
-The lottery will be held within the first week of April.
+If the number of